MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 ### Rules that define when a rollout should automatically pause

-Microsoft will pause the gradual rollout process if the process fails to meet either of two quality checks.
+Microsoft will pause the gradual rollout process if your driver fails to meet the Microsoft quality checks.
 Microsoft also uses these same quality checks when deciding to progress the driver to the next throttle level.

-When a driver is paused, the throttled percentage is set to **0%**.
+Paused drivers show a throttle percentage of **0%**.

 Microsoft will continue the rollout process after a pause when an investigation is completed by either the feature team or the OEM.